Meet the Small Fruit Horticulture (SFH) Team

 Weixin Gan (MS Student) comes from Fujian, China, a place with green hills and clear waters and is famous for tea.
 She finished her B.S in landscape architecture from Beijing Forestry University.
 Her undergraduate thesis was about the growth conditions and cultivation management of tissue culture seedings of crabapple.
 Having a strong interest in horticulture, she decided to study horticulture more deeply at WSU.
 She will begin her graduate work at WSU with Dr. Lisa Wasko DeVetter in the fall of 2017.
 Stay tuned to learn more about Weixin’s research ephasis.

 Amit Bhasin (MS Student) comes from the ‘Agricultural Hub of India’, Punjab.
 He did his B.S.
-Agriculture majoring in Horticulture (2017) from Punjab Agricultural University, INDIA.
+Agriculture majoring in Horticulture (2017) from Punjab Agricultural University, India.
 His inclination towards agriculture started at a young age while planting vegetables with his grandfather.
-Amit’s curiosity to explore and learn more about this arena led him to pursue a M.S at WSU.
-In Amit’s free time, he loves to play Badminton.
-His research focuses on evaluating and optimizing fertilizer sources/rates in Organic Blueberry production in central Washington.
+Amit’s curiosity to explore and learn more about this arena led him to pursue a MS at WSU.
+In Amit’s free time, he loves to play badminton.
+His research focuses on evaluating and optimizing fertilizer sources and rates in organic blueberry production in central Washington.
 He is eager to begin his project in Spring 2018 at IAREC, Prosser, WA.
 Amit’s advisors are Drs.
 Lisa DeVetter and Joan Davenport.